palladiumkenya/kenyaemr-3.x-distro/README.md

  > This project is inspired by the new OpenMRS reference application packaging [here](https://github.com/openmrs/openmrs-distro-referenceapplication/tree/3.x)

 ## Pre-requisites
-  - Installed and configured tomcat server
+  - Install and configure tomcat server
   - MySQL Server

 ## Quick Start